 - (1) Pre-submittal meeting.
-Before submitting an application, the applicant or the applicant's agent shall meet with the zoning administrator to review (i) applicable regulations and procedures, (ii) applicable sections of the town's comprehensive plan, and (iii) the proposal.
+Before submitting an application, the applicant or the applicant's agent shall meet with the zoning administrator to review applicable regulations and procedures and the proposal.
 Upon request, the zoning administrator may waive the requirement to hold a pre-submittal meeting when he or she determines such meeting is not necessary given the nature of the project and/or the extent to which the applicant understands the town's zoning requirements. - (2) Submittal of application materials.
 The applicant shall submit a completed application and other required materials to the zoning administrator along with the application fee as may be established by the town board. - (3) Staff review.
 Within 10 days of submittal, the zoning administrator shall either schedule a date for the public hearing with the plan commission allowing for proper public notice or make a determination that the application is incomplete and notify the applicant in writing of the deficiencies and that the applicant has 3 months from the date of such determination to resubmit the application or forfeit the application fee, if any.
 The zoning administrator shall take no further steps to process the application until the deficiencies are remedied.
 The incomplete application shall be retained as a public record.
 A determination that an application is complete means the application is ready for formal review and does not suggest the applicant has provided sufficient information in all regards or preclude the reviewing authority from requesting additional information it deems appropriate. - (4) General notice.
 Consistent with Division 2 of article 5, the zoning administrator shall provide for a class 2 public notice, property owner notice, and meeting agenda notice. - (5) Site inspection.
 The zoning administrator and building inspector shall conduct a site inspection to determine the nature of the request and whether the subject property is otherwise in compliance with town ordinances. - (6) Staff report preparation and distribution.
-The zoning administrator shall should prepare a written staff report as described in this division and provide a copy of it to each member of the plan commission and town board, and the applicant prior to the meeting at which the matter will be considered.
-The zoning administrator shallshould also provide a copy to interested people upon request, and any other interested person upon request. - (7) Public hearing.
-Allowing for proper notice, the plan commission and town board shall conduct a joint public hearing consistent with division 3 of article 5.
-Prior to the close of the public hearing, the applicant, the plan commission, or the town board may request a continuance consistent with division 3 of article 5.
-If a continuance is granted, the plan commission may direct the zoning administrator to conduct additional research.
+The zoning administrator should prepare a written staff report as described in this division and provide a copy of it to each member of the plan commission and town board and the applicant prior to the meeting at which the matter will be considered.
+The zoning administrator should also provide a copy to interested people upon request. - (7) Public hearing.
 Allowing for proper notice, the plan commission and town board will conduct a joint public hearing to review the application and to hear from the applicant, town staff, and the public on the application's compliance with the standards of the code.
 The applicant and each interested person will be given the opportunity to present substantial evidence to rebut or offer countervailing evidence.
 The purpose of the hearing is to gather the record, for the petitioner to prove with substantial evidence they meet the standards of the code or the public to prove they don't and to address concerns from the public and or plan commission/town board.
-At the summation of Before adjourning the public hearing (i.e., not the close of the public hearing) the plan commission/town board may give the following direction to the petitioner and to the public: - a.
+Before adjourning the public hearing (i.e., not the close of the public hearing) the plan commission/town board may give the following direction to the petitioner and to the public: - a.
 The remaining questions/standards that need to be proved/responded to. - b.
 Additional conditions to include in the conditional use order that the plan commission and/or town board deems appropriate.
 The petitioner will need to prove they can meet those at the adjourned public hearing date.